 - Plan Ahead: Summer in Ireland is peak season — schools are on holiday, festivals are in full swing, and crowds grow.
 Popular towns and festival hubs fill quickly, so make sure to book hotels, B&Bs, and camping early.

-- Expect Higher Prices: Accommodation, tours, and attractions can be more expensive during summer, so budget accordingly.
+- Expect Higher Prices: Accommodation, tours, and attractions can be more expensive during the summer in Ireland, so budget accordingly.

 - Prepare for All Weather: Ireland’s weather is famously changeable.
 This can mean packing sunscreen and an umbrella for the same day!

-- Getting Around: Car rental is ideal for exploring rural Ireland and hidden gems, but the country also has reliable public transport, including Bus Éireann and Irish Rail.
+- Getting Around: Car rental is ideal for exploring hidden gems in Ireland, but the country also has reliable public transport, including Bus Éireann and Irish Rail.

 - Extras: Keep a few indoor options for sudden rain, and don’t miss seasonal markets, gardens, and traditional Irish food.

-👉 Haven’t yet decided on visiting Ireland in Summer?
-Check out our guide to Visiting Ireland in Spring and discover all the Best Things to do in Ireland in Winter.
+👉 Maybe the best time to visit Ireland is not the summer for you.
+In that case, check out our guide to Visiting Ireland in Spring and discover all the Best Things to do in Ireland in Winter.

 Ireland Travel Tools